+Preconditions for each approved educator preparation program

-Common Standards Responses, Common Standards Preliminary Report of Findings, and Institutional AddendumProgram Summaries for each approved educator preparation program
+Common Standards Responses, Common Standards Preliminary Report of Findings, and an Addendum to the Common Standards addressing reviewer feedback and questions

-Program Review submissions, Preliminary Report of Findings, and Institutional Addendums addressing all adopted program standards for each Commission-approved educator preparation program
+Program Review submissions, Preliminary Report of Findings, and Addendums addressing reviewer feedback and questions for all adopted program standards for each Commission-approved educator preparation program

-Data, including survey data submitted to the Commission since the last site visit
+Data, including survey data submitted to the Commission since the last site visit, (which can be found on the Commission’s Annual Data Dashboard)

-Commission feedback relevant to data submissions
+Any additional information provided by the institution and its programs on its accreditation website.

-The purpose of the site visit is for the BIR to make decisions on standardseach of the Common Standards and for all approved programs, the Program Standards.
-Soon after the team convenes at the site, team members will share their understandings and any concerns they have of each program at the institution and about the institution’s education unit.
-Throughout the site visit, every team member will be utilizing document review, interview, writing, analytical, and communication skills to ensure that the institution receives a fair, impartial, and thorough review of its overall functioning and individual programs.
+The purpose of the site visit is for the BIR team to make decisions on standards - each of the Common Standards and, for all approved programs, the Program Standards.
+Soon after the team convenes at the site, team members will share their understandings and any concerns they have of each educator preparation program at the institution and about the institution’s education unit.
+Throughout the site visit, every team member will be utilizing a wide variety of skills from document review, interview, writing, analytical, and communication skills, to ensure that the institution receives a fair, impartial, and thorough review of its overall functioning and the functioning of each individual educator preparation program offered.

 III.
 BIR Member Tasks and Skills

 In order to effectively and efficiently complete the responsibilities identified above, every BIR member must be skilled to complete a variety of critical functions.
-Each of the core tasks and necessary skills is identified and defined in the section below.
-The table identifies which of the tasks are utilized by each of the Commission’s accreditation activities.
+Each of the core tasks and necessary skills is identified and defined in this section.
+The table below identifies which of the tasks are utilized by each of the Commission’s accreditation activities.